 A. In performing their duties and responsibilities under this Agreement, the parties hereto shall comply with all applicable Federal and State laws, rules and regulations prohibiting discrimination.

-B. Pursuant to the MDHHS/PIHP Contract, each of the parties hereto shall not discriminate against any employee or applicant for employment with respect to hire, tenure, terms, conditions, or privileges of employment or a matter directly or indirectly related to employment because of race, color, religion, national origin, ancestry, age, sex, height, weight, marital status, sexual orientation, gender identity, physical or mental disability unrelated to the individual's ability to perform the essential functions of the particular job or position.
+B. Pursuant to the MDHHS/PIHP Contract, each of the parties hereto shall not discriminate against any employee or applicant for employment/contract with respect to hire, tenure, terms, conditions, or privileges of employment/contract or a matter directly or indirectly related to employment/contract because of race, color, religion, national origin, ancestry, age, sex, height, weight, marital status, sexual orientation, gender identity, physical or mental disability unrelated to the individual's ability to perform the essential functions of the particular job or position.
 This covenant is required pursuant to the Elliot Larsen Civil Rights Act, 1976 PA 453, as amended, MCL 37.2201 et seq, and the Persons with Disabilities Civil Rights Act, 1976 PA 220, as amended, MCL 37.1101 et seq, and Section 504 of the Federal Rehabilitation Act 1973, PL 93-112, 87 Stat.
 394

 Additionally, assurance is given to the Payor that pro-active efforts will be made to identify and encourage the participation of minority-owned, women-owned, and handicapper-owned businesses in contract solicitations.
 The Provider shall incorporate language in all contracts awarded: (1) prohibiting discrimination against minority-owned, women-owned, and handicapper-owned businesses in subcontracting; and (2) making discrimination a material breach of contract.